erikpukinskis/prototype-narrative-editor/narrative.md

       return server
     })

-At this point we need to

-> Note that in order to parse that we need to recognize center declarations in the Narrative compiler.
-The reason this is special is we need to know how to plug in to the narrative without actually running foreman on the filesystem.
-So in our POST after the compile we can just eval the funcs and then eval the server.

 Then we need a javascript file that starts the server.
 We'll put it in `start.js`:

     var requirejs = require('requirejs')